-Flash Program Memory
+Program Memory

 The Program Memory is the location where the user code or program is stored.
-For this device series the Program Memory is Flash type, which means it can be programmed and re-programmed a large number of times, allowing the user the convenience of code modification on the same device.
-By using the appropriate programming tools, this Flash device offers users the flexibility to conveniently debug and develop their applications while also offering a means of field programming and updating.
+By using the appropriate programming tools, this Program memory device offer users the flexibility to conveniently debug and develop their applications while also offering a means of field programming.